 In the previous article, we have discussed how to adjust various exposure-related parameters to restore an underexposed photo.
 We have also gone through the steps of using graduated filter in Lightroom.
 This time we will discuss how to adjust saturation separately for each tint.
-Before we move on, it is necessary for you to understand the differences between saturation and vibrance.
+Before we move on, do you want to know how to install lightroom presets?
+It is necessary that you have this install so you would understand the differences between saturation and vibrance in Lightroom presets.

 You may have come across these two terms in a book about photography.
 They are similar in certain ways as both of them are related to ‘color intensity’.
 I would recommend you to stay away from the saturation setting in Lightroom, though.
 It is because when you increase the saturation of a photo, you will probably get unexpectedly saturated results as it boosts the saturation of the whole photo blindly.
 On the other hand, vibrance is smarter as it is capable of identifying the comparatively saturated parts of a photo.
 When you increase the amount of vibrance, it will leave the originally saturated parts untouched.
 It selectively boosts the saturation level of the photo so you do not need to worry about getting an over-saturated image.
 In a nutshell, vibrance should be your way to go in most cases.